zlaabsi/quantum_dl/README.md

 ## c.
 Implementation of Quantum Logic Gates

 Quantum logic gates are used to create quantum circuits that represent the operations of the neural network.
-For example, to perform a weight multiplication operation with the inputs, we can use the controlled-RY (CRX) gate:
+For example, to perform a weight multiplication operation with the inputs, we can use the controlled-RX (CRX) gate:

 $$
 CRX(\theta) = |0\rangle \langle 0| \otimes I + |1\rangle \langle 1| \otimes RX(\theta)